 - Keep your doors open to your team's grievances, to share their concerns or to provide constructive feedback.

 - Share the sales quotas with a defined plan to help your sales team achieve their sales goals.
-Schedule one-on-one meetings with each salesperson to discuss the sales strategy individually and the support they can expect from the Company to achieve their targets.
+Schedule one-on-one meetings with each salesperson to discuss the sales strategy individually and the support they can expect from the Company to meet their targets.

 - Celebrate their success.
 Never fail to recognize good work, and reward your sales people when they achieve their sales quota.
 Showcasing their success or appreciating them in front of their peers can be a big motivation to them.